Space has always held me in a bit of fascination.

 Even though I’ve always been interested in Space, I knew that to really get into it, I’d need do some seriously in-depth study in a whole lot of subjects that not only don’t really interest me, but neither do I really have the aptitude for.

 So I’ve always just had what I’d call a casual interest.

-When I was in school and learning about Space, NASA was the only one I knew of going up into Space.
+When I was in school and learning about the basic Solar System and related topoics, NASA was the only one I knew of going up into Space.
 Since then, there is no Space Shuttle program, there are public & private corporations doing Space activities, many other countries are in the game, Pluto has been a planet, not-a-planet and back and forth, we’ve landed things on Mars, we’ve got telescopes in Space and, so many other interesting things have happened.

-Like so many other things that we learn in school, the collective activity, technology, progress, media and more regarding Space has changed, evolved, progressed.
-But when you are no longer in school, you don’t really just "hear" about these things.
+Like so many other things that we learn in school, the collective activity, technology, progress, media and more have changed, evolved, progressed.
+But when you are no longer in school, you don’t really just “hear” about these things.

-At least you might hear a smidgeon of interesting news on the news.
+At least you might hear a smidgen of interesting news on the news.
 But TV is different these days.

 For most, if you want to know some details about something, you have to go search for it.

 So I have been quite clueless about progress in Space.